StarRocks/starrocks/docs/table_design/Data_distribution.md

     PARTITION p2 VALUES LESS THAN ("2020-02-29"),
     PARTITION p3 VALUES LESS THAN ("2020-03-31")
 )
-DISTRIBUTED BY HASH(site_id); -- Set the bucketing method as Hash bucketing and specify the bucketing key.
+DISTRIBUTED BY HASH(event_day, site_id); -- Set the bucketing method as Hash bucketing and specify the bucketing key.
 ```

 ## Design partitioning and bucketing rules